Updated on March 28, 2015

 “Right, get out.
 Both of you.
 Finlay, you can come back tomorrow to pick up your things.
 I don’t want to see you again”.

 Turning on her heel, she stormed out of the bedroom, pausing only to drop Finlay’s beloved iPhone into the glass of beer that was still sitting next to the sofa from last night.
 He sprang out of bed, vaulted across the sofa to rescue his phone in the most energetic display that she had seen in months.
 “You BITCH”, he howled.
 She gazed at him, naked except for a pair of white tennis socks, a dripping iPhone in his hand and smiled, “I’m going to Starbucks for a coffee.
 I ‘ll be back in 30 minutes.
 You and your floozy had better be gone by then”.

 “Floozy?
-You didn’t really call her a floozy, did you”, Dora’s best friend struggled with laughter.
+You didn’t really call her a floozy, did you”, Beth’s best friend struggled with laughter.

 “I did.
 It suited her.
 Alex, you should have seen the red high heels.
 Bloody wicked witch of the West.
 It’s all right, you can laugh.”

 “Sorry, I know it’s not funny but the thought of him playing the sophisticated seducer – why on earth was he playing Bolero?”

 “It’s the only classical music on his iPhone – I think it was on a compilation of 50 Best TV Sports Moments or something.
 He liked to play it when we… well, you know”, Beth admitted.